 |Legal and compliance||...|

-To the extent provided for under financial market law, FINMA has sole responsibility for imposing protective measures on licence holders and their significant group companies that face the risk of insolvency or serious liquidity problems, or where restructuring or bankruptcy proceedings have to be initiated.
-FINMA's unitary resolution remit – covering licence holders and significant group companies – aims for coordinated restructuring and liquidation, making supervised companies more resilient in the event of a crisis.
+If protective measures must be imposed on a licence holder of a financial or insurance group facing the risk of insolvency or serious liquidity problems, or where restructuring or bankruptcy proceedings have to be initiated, FINMA can apply its statutory competencies to the licence holder’s significant group companies as well.
+To the extent provided for under financial market law, FINMA has sole responsibility for imposing such measures.
+FINMA's unitary recovery and resolution remit – covering licence holders and significant group companies – aims for the coordinated restructuring or resolution of supervised companies, making them more resilient in the event of a crisis.

 The points explained above regarding significant group companies also apply analogously to the group parent companies of banks and financial market infrastructure.
 They are subject by law to FINMA’s resolution remit (Article 2bis para.
 1 let. a BA, Article 3 para.
 1 let. a FMIA) and do not have to be identified by name.
 In the insurance sector, FINMA must identify all significant group companies and conglomerates (including group parent companies) by name.